 After the seizure, the most important step is to identify the cause of the fever.

-Meningitis causes less than 0.1% of febrile seizures.
-It should always be considered, especially in children less than 1 year old, or those who still look ill when the fever comes down.
+Meningitis can cause a few cases of febrile seizures.
+It should always be considered, especially in children younger than 1 year old, or in children who still look ill when the fever comes down.

 The first febrile seizure is a frightening moment for parents.
 Most parents are afraid that their child will die or have brain damage.
 However, simple febrile seizures are harmless.
 There is no evidence that they cause death, brain damage, epilepsy, a decrease in IQ, or learning problems.